NVIDIA/cccl/docs/cub/benchmarking.rst

 The `-a` option allows you to restrict the values for each axis available for the benchmark.
 See the `NVBench documentation <https://github.com/NVIDIA/nvbench/blob/main/docs/cli_help_axis.md>`_. for more information on how to specify the axis values.
+If the specified axis does not exist, the benchmark will terminate with an error.

 Comparing benchmark results